pardnchiu/pardnchiu/README.md

-> Started in iOS development, now focusing on AI Infrastructure · Platform Engineering<br>
+> Started in iOS development, now focusing on AI Infrastructure · Platform Engineering.
+>
-> My code is my pitch — if it doesn't resonate, no worries.
+> My code is my pitch — if it resonates, you're my people.

 ***